 The Investment Notes are marketed and sold directly by Capital Sisters.
-Interested parties must complete and sign the Capital Sisters Investment Notes Investment Application found in Appendix I to this prospectus and return it, together with payment, to Capital Sisters.
+Interested parties must complete and sign the Investment Application found in Appendix I to this prospectus and return it, together with payment, to Capital Sisters.
 The mailing address is printed on the application.
 Please read all materials carefully before investing or sending payment.
+Acceptance of an investor's Investment Application by Capital Sisters is subject to certain customary informational conditions.

-All inquiries relating to this investment opportunity or program activities can be directed to Capital Sisters at 1-720-778-1717.
+All inquiries relating to this investment opportunity or program activities can be directed to Capital Sisters at 1-720-778-1717 or by email at accounts@capitalsisters.org.